Delegate, New South Wales: Current facilities

 In 2006, after a wait of more than 130 years, the eastern straight-line portion of the NSW and Victorian border was formally recognised at a historical ceremony at Delegate River, just south of Delegate.
 A crowd of over 300 people gathered at a site known as Allan's Peg on the Bonang Highway for the occasion, with the Governor of Victoria, John Landy, and Governor of NSW, Professor Dame Marie Bashir, officiating.

 In 2011, at their Annual Show, the Delegate Show Society launched a book outlining the local history, entitled From Dizligit to Delegate, written by Malcolm Martin.

 Sports

 Delegate is a strong rugby league town, however, due to its relatively small population, it no longer has a rugby league club.
 The town's team, the Delegate Tigers, played in the old Group 19 competition and won the Clayton Cup as the team with the best record in regional NSW in 1970.
-They moved to Group 16 a year later, and folded in the early 1980's.
+They moved to Group 16 a year later, and merged with neighbours Bombala to form Bombala-Delegate (since reverted back to simply being known as Bombala) in the early 1980's.
+The club hosts one match in Delegate per season.

 These days, the Bombala Blue Heelers rugby league club play one home game per year in Delegate, as many players for the club have come from Delegate since the Tigers' folding.